 Auto-monthly donations are now available.
 If you are thinking of setting aside an amount for charitable causes in your Will, contact us!

 Guide Dogs: Clients with proficient O&M skills may apply for guide dogs.
 Guide dogs are proven to increase confidence, safety and efficiency in travelling for people with vision loss.
-We match suitable dogs with our clients, who are then trained by a Guide Dog Mobility Instructor on how to work their dogs and to look after them.
+We match suitable dogs with our clients, who are then trained by Guide Dog Mobility Instructors on how to work their dogs and to look after them.

 Activities of Daily Living (ADL) Training: Our clients are taught ADL skills to meet their basic daily needs without assistance, such as using smartphones, self-care and managing domestic tasks.

-Outreach & Advocacy: We work closely with medical professionals to ensure discharged patients will have a smooth rehabilitation process with the goal of reintegrating them back to society.
-We also conduct talks and training workshops to raise awareness about the abilities and needs of people with vision loss and the role of guide dogs.
+Outreach & Advocacy: We work with medical and allied health professionals to ensure discharged patients have a smooth rehabilitation process with the goal of reintegrating into society.
+We also conduct talks and training workshops to raise awareness about the abilities and needs of people with vision loss, and the role of guide dogs.